ARSENIC IN GROUND WATER:

 Part 2: Advances in Arsenic Site Investigations: Methods, Data Collection and Interpretation

-Pay one site (one computer) registration fee and an unlimited number of participants from your organization can attend at that site.
+Pay one site registration fee and an unlimited number of participants from your organization can attend at that site.

 Participants will receive a handout referencing the webinar topics and discussion.